-From the first article below: Oxygen pressure is higher at acupuncture points!
+From the 3rd article below: Oxygen pressure is higher at acupuncture points!

 New Brain Study – Acupuncture Fights Depression

 Acupuncture as effective as drugs in treating pain, trial shows

 Biological Evidence for the Existence of Acupuncture Meridians inside lymphatic vessels

 But what about “all those studies” that show it’s not effective?

 First of all, there are plenty of studies that prove it works.
 Insurance companies (even the conservative ones) now cover needles for neck and back pain, because studies have specifically proved it, although some deny claims for, say, shoulder pain, because it hasn’t specifically been studied.
 Makes me want to roll my eyes.
 Ug.

 Secondly, many of the studies that “prove” it doesn’t work are deeply flawed.
 They have doctors doing a few recipe points they learned in a 20 – 300hr class, rather than an actual acupuncturist.
 Sometimes the points they choose are completely mystifying to me – not only do they leave out important ones, but there are always one or two just make no sense at all.